What is hand, foot and mouth disease?

 - Wash hands frequently with soap and water, especially after changing diapers and using the bathroom.

-- Clean dirty surfaces and soiled items like toys and countertops with soap and water, then disinfect with a solution of 2 teaspoons of household bleach to 4 cups of water.
+- Clean dirty surfaces and soiled items like toys and countertops with soap and water, then disinfect with a solution of once ounce of bleach to nine ounces of water.

 - Use soap and running water